Search

 Decision: The DRO will finalize accommodation options in the context of institutional resources and culture and to assure consistency and equity.
 An accommodation is not “reasonable” if it will necessitate modifications of the essential nature of a program or activity or would place undue financial or administrative burdens on the institution.

 The DRO conveys the official decision and, if appropriate, recommended accommodations to the student by email, who then uses written confirmation to work with appropriate staff and faculty on the implementation of accommodations.
 The DRO also sends a communication to the faculty on the list of enrolled courses the student provides.
-This list needs to be provided each semester accommodations are needed.
+This list needs to be provided each quarter accommodations are needed.